 A steaming bowl of rasam feels soothing with every sip.
 This aromatic South Indian dish is a mixture of irresistible flavours.
 It is perfect companion to rice or can be had simply like soup.
 It is light on the stomach and can still be had as complete meal when accompanied by rice, idli or vada.

 Tomatoes, the hero of this dish, are high in fibre and a great source of vitamins and potassium.
 They also contain antioxidant lycopene, folate and vitamin K. It is what makes the dish tangy and enjoyable.

-High in protein and fibre, Tata Sampann Organic Toor Dal is another key ingredient in this recipe.
+The high in protein and fibre, Tata Sampann Toor Dal is another key ingredient in this recipe.
 This dal handpicked from the fields of Latur is unpolished and hence ensures that the integral nature and health benefits of the dal are maintained.
 Toor dal is one of the best sources of plant-based protein.
 It is rich in folate and iron.
-It has good amount of fibre, making it a good option for diabetics and for people having high cholesterol.
+It has good amount of fiber, making it a good option for diabetics and for people having high cholesterol.

 Every household has their own tomato rasam recipe customized to their taste preferences but this recipe is surely a universal favourite.
 This recipe will teach you step by step how to make tomato rasam the perfect way, with a balance of sweet, spicy and sour flavours.

 - ½ tsp Tata Sampann turmeric powder

 - ¾ tsp hing powder

 - 2tsp cumin seeds

 - ¼ tsp mustard seeds